agroimpacts/nmeo/docs/projects.md

   - [NICFI FAQ](https://assets.planet.com/docs/NICFI_General_FAQs.pdf)

 ## Project 4
 ### Crop type mapping with Radiant Earth machine learning data

+Units

+  - Machine Learning
+  - GEE

+Concepts

+  - Using Radiant Earth training data sets to create a RandomForest model for mapping crop type
+  - Understanding complex data sets
+  - Potential to try using Deep Learning models as well

+Code

+  - GEE
+  - Google Colab (for Deep Learning)

+---

 Radiant Earth has recently made publicly available a set of high quality training data sets for machine learning (ML) applications [linked here](https://www.mlhub.earth/) .
 This project focuses on using one of the crop type data sets in Africa to develop a ML (or deep learning) model that can predict crop type from satellite imagery.